alexandreos/Assignment2/README.md

 - There are 2 persisted models in this app: Product and Color.
 - The product photo is stored as a photo name in the database.
 The actual image is read from the Assets catalog.
+- Since SQLite has no Decimal data type, prices are stored in the database as integers (8 Bytes each) and converted to `NSDecimal` when loaded.
+- The `NSDictionary` attribute was stored as string in the database and converted to `NSDictionary` when loaded.
+- The `id` attribute was renamed to `identifier` in order to not conflict with the Object-C type `id`.
+- The `description` attribute was renamed to `productDescription` in order to not conflict with the NSObject's method `-description`.
 - A product can have many colors.
+- A color belongs to a product.
 - A color stores the color name and an ARGB integer representing a 32 bit color.